Skip to content

 Where does flat rate appear?

-Subprime lenders, some auto finance, international markets (parts of Africa/Asia commonly).
-In the country, flat rate is regulated but still appears in some invoice finance, specific subprime products, and non-consumer lending.
-Always ask for APR equivalent before agreeing.
+Subprime lenders, some auto finance, and certain international markets quote flat rates routinely.
+In jurisdictions that mandate APR disclosure, flat rates still surface in some invoice finance, specific subprime products, and non-consumer lending.
+Comparing on APR rather than flat rate gives a like-for-like figure.

 Is flat rate ever cheaper than APR?